 In October 2002, Professor Peck moved to the University of Birmingham as Director of the Health Services Management Centre and subsequently became Head of the School of Public Policy in 2006.
 He was appointed Head of the College of Social Sciences in January 2008.
 As well as leading the College, he initiated the University's academic platform in China and oversaw the initial development of the UK's first University Training School.
 He also played an active role in the civic life of the City which included being a Non-Executive Director of the Heart of England NHS Foundation Trust and Vice-President of the Chamber of Commerce.

 He joined Nottingham Trent University on 1 August 2014, since when he has been nominated by Universities UK to be a member of the University and Colleges Employer’s Association and joined the board of Notts County Football Club.
 Until recently, he was Treasurer of the University Alliance.

-On a personal level, Professor Peck is married with two grown up daughters with whom he shares interests in eventing, music, film and theatre.
-Sadly, none of his family can understand his passion for Everton Football Club although they are more sympathetic to him playing in and umpiring hockey matches.
+On a personal level, Professor Peck is married to Ingrid Barker, who is a Trust chair in the NHS, and they have two grown up daughters with whom they share interests in horses, music, film and theatre.
+Sadly, only one other member of his family can understand his commitment to Everton Football Club although they are all more sympathetic to him umpiring hockey matches now he longer plays.